 Nutella Stuffed Pumpkin Beignets

-What do you get when you combine plenty of pumpkin flavor, fried dough, and Nutella?
+Why We Love It: What do you get when you combine plenty of pumpkin flavor, fried dough, and Nutella?
 Pure perfection is pretty close.
-"The combo screams fall, adds ample flavors, and creates a perfectly light and airy beignet," Tieghan notes.
-Beignets are usually a crowd-pleaser, and these Half Baked Harvest ones are no exception.
-"The dough is really simple, but what makes it special and different from other beignet dough is the addition of apple cider and pumpkin," she says.
+"The combo screams fall, adds ample flavors, and creates a perfectly light and airy beignet," notes Gerard, of Half Baked Harvest.
+"The dough is really simple, but what makes it special and different from other beignet dough is the addition of apple cider and pumpkin," Gerard says.

 Brown Sugar Walnut Apple Pie